This 4-ingredient cinnamon applesauce is so simple to make right in your slow cooker! It’s easy, delicious, and so much healthier than store-bought.

 When you’ve tried this dish, please don’t forget to let me know how you liked it and rate the recipe in the comments below!

 Cinnamon Applesauce (Slow Cooker)

-- 7 large apples about 4 pounds total, peeled, cored and quartered
+- 7 large apples (peeled, cored, and quartered)

 - 2 tablespoons fresh lemon juice